shahind/chain-vpn/README.md

 done;
 ```
 For other countries, please refer to [this repository](https://github.com/shahind/iran_ip_ranges)
-## 2-22 Install the openconnect client
+## 2-22 Install the openconnect client app
 ```
 yum install openconnect
 ```